VA7ODR/RESTCore/README.md

 ```

 Notes:
+- We no longer use the old CTest/CDash dashboard targets (Experimental/Nightly/Continuous).
+If you saw them before, they came from including the CTest module.
+We now call `enable_testing()` only, so those targets are not generated.
 - The tests start a local HTTP server bound to 127.0.0.1 on an ephemeral port.
 - The tests avoid port conflicts by probing for a free port and waiting until the server is ready.